nsip/retool-grid-component/READY-FOR-TESTING.md

 # StableGrid Component - Ready for Production Use

-## ✅ FINAL STATUS: Version 74 - External State Access Breakthrough
+## ✅ FINAL STATUS: Version 78 - Complete State Management Solution

-**ALL TESTS SUCCESSFUL** - The StableGrid component provides stable, reliable programmatic control with full external state access for backend integration.
+**ALL TESTS SUCCESSFUL** - The StableGrid component provides stable, reliable programmatic control with full external state access and reset functionality that works even when the component is not visible.

 ## 🎉 Mission Accomplished